caelyx/caelyx.github.io/_posts/2022-01-06-2021-the-end-of-supply-chain-confidence.md

 There's a lot of talk about "assumed breach" in the cyber community.
 Usually, that means assuming that attackers have gained access to some accounts or installed some malware, and being constantly vigilant.

-If you haven't already, it's probably time to move  a step further: to "assumed breach" in software and software components -- whether commercial or open source.
+If you haven't already, it's probably time to move  a step further: to "assumed compromise" in software and software components -- whether commercial or open source.

 As much as that's a big challenge technically, it's an even larger cultural change, particularly among your developers and IT ops people.
 Developers are implicitly taught to trust software libraries, and are often under time pressure to ship features as quickly as possible.
 IT ops people are taught to trust commercial software and services.
 Turning this around is going to require concerted effort.
 Particularly in re-setting the "speed vs safety" trade-off in software development.